-Clay pots are very porous meaning they will absorb liquids and then dry back out.
+Terracotta pots are very porous meaning they will absorb liquids and then dry back out.
 Knowing this, I decided to paint using a piece of cotton fabric soaked in water.
-I cut up an old t-shirt to use and simply threw away all the paint soaked pieces when I was done.
+I cut up an old t-shirt to use and simply threw away all the paint-soaked pieces when I was done.

-I would wring out the cloth then dab a little paint on the tip and paint.
-Easy peasy!
 There is a total of 3 coats of paint on each pot.
-I told you, they soak it up and I just kept adding another coat until I got the tone I wanted.
+I just kept adding another coat until I got the look I wanted.